Brittany-Reid/node_code_query/assignment/scraping/README.md

 }
 ```

-Update the definition of function getData on the index.js.
+Update the definition of function `getData` on the index.js.
-Then, run the code with _"$> node index.js"_.
+Then, run the code with `$> node index.js`.
 The output should look like this:

 ![2](https://user-images.githubusercontent.com/4914063/83377140-0f522c00-a3ab-11ea-9092-b6b22ddcdff1.jpg)